The lowdown (in their own words...)

 The star performers

-Bank lending – investment grade debt and syndicated loans; Banking litigation: investment and retail; Commercial litigation; Corporate restructuring and insolvency; Corporate tax; Debt capital markets; EU and competition; Emerging markets; Financial services (contentious); Financial services (non-contentious/regulatory); International arbitration; Investment funds: hedge funds; M&A: upper mid-market and premium deals, £250m+; Oil and gas; Private equity: transactions: Large-cap deal capability; Private funds; Securitisation.
+Bank lending: investment grade debt and syndicated loans; Banking litigation: investment and retail; Commercial litigation; Corporate restructuring and insolvency; Corporate tax; Debt capital markets; Emerging markets; EU and competition; Financial services (non-contentious/regulatory); Fraud: civil; International arbitration; Investment fund formation and management; M&A: upper mid-market and premium deals, £250m+; Oil and gas; Private equity: transactions – high-value deals

 A day in the life of...

-Rupert Cullen second-year trainee solicitor, Akin Gump LLP
+Kelvin Mahal first-year trainee solicitor, Akin Gump Strauss Hauer & Feld LLP

 About the firm